Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Swiss brokers are extremely similar.
 They are all regulated similarly, and most have the same features.
 What matters most in choosing the best Swiss broker is the price!

 Some people will argue that we must look at their tools and reporting capability.
-But this is not a good criterion for most investors.
+However, this is not a good criterion for most investors.
 For a passive investor, you need to be able to buy shares of ETFs.
 That is it.

 It does not matter how shiny the graphs of your net worth are or how many possible algorithms you can use for active trading.
 What matters is to minimize the price you will pay for your transactions.